New York Pass and tourist cards: complete guide 2026

 The Explorer Pass is based on the amount of attractions you want to see: 2, 3, 4, 5, 6, 7, 10.

-Because of this nature, it is suitable when you want to visit New York City with a more moderate itinerary (its largest cutoff is 10), for reasons of tourist approach or time.
+Because of this nature, it is suitable when you want to visit New York City with a more moderate itinerary (its largest option is 10), for reasons of tourist approach or time.

 The catalog of available attractions to choose from is about the same rich as New York Pass, except for marginal nuances and not affecting the top attractions.